Skip to main content

 Publish the website

-The website deployment is performed automatically when pushing to the website branch, by a dedicated workflow in GitHub Actions.
+The website deployment is performed automatically when pushing to the website branch, utilising a dedicated workflow in GitHub Actions.

 Final updates